istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 ## Summary

 Hopefully, I managed to convince you that Istio is an effective tool to prevent attacks involving egress traffic.
-In the next blog post in this series I compare control of egress traffic in Istio with alternative solutions such as
+In the next part of this series, I compare secure control of egress traffic in Istio with alternative solutions such as
 [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and legacy egress proxies/firewalls.